A Feed is a great way of changing content in you project like menus or product information without having to rebuild it each time.

 Setting up a Feed List

 - The Feed has columns and rows just like an excel spreadsheet.
-Right click on the table to insert/delete rows and columns.
+Right click on a table cell to insert/delete rows and columns.

-- Return to Umajin Editor and select the Manual Feed page we just added.
+- Return to Umajin Editor and select the “my feed example” page we just added.
 Click on the Feed List component in the Scene tree and in the Properties Inspector under the Data Binding heading click the browse folder and select the ‘Fav websites’ feed from the Feed Picker.

 - Add a new Master.
 Name the Master ‘favsites’.
 Add a Text component to the Master and make both it and the Master around 6mm as it is only going to contain a single word. (the website name)